Life As an Education Professor

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-In the United States, there were 74,500 jobs for Education Professor in 2016.
+There were about 74,500 jobs for Education Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 7,700 new jobs for Education Professor by 2026.
-The BLS estimates 6,600 yearly job openings in this field.
+There will be an estimated 6,600 positions for Education Professor per year.

 The states with the most job growth for Education Professor are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Wyoming, Vermont, or Maine.
 These states have the worst job growth for this type of profession.